krisztianloki/ess_plcfactory/doc/plcfactory.md

 In order to make use of this ability of PLC Factory, tag a property as follows: `^(<property>)`, e.g. `[PLCF# ^(PropertyString02)]`.
 This means that there will be no lookup for `PropertyString02` for the current device `X`, but for all devices `X` is controlled by, directly or indirectly, until one device is encountered for which a corresponding entry for `PropertyString02` exists in CCDB.

-### Global handling of two counter variables
+### Global handling of counter variables

-In order to remove the tedium of manually specifying values for memory locations, it is possible to make use of up to two counter variables in template files, `Counter1` and `Counter2`.
+In order to remove the tedium of manually specifying values that dynamically change, it is possible to make use of up to `9` counter variables in template files, `Counter1` to `Counter9`.
 After all template files have been processed, a final pass is performed that assigns correct values to all counter variables in the temporary data before creating the output file.
 The starting value for both counters is `0`.

+Keep in mind that every counter is implicitly (!) initialized to `0`, meaning that the starting value does not need to be provided by the user.
+If you want to increase the value of a particular counter, you need to increment it in the header file.
+For instance, the line `#COUNTER Counter1 = [PLCF#Counter1 + 1];` expresses that the counter `Counter1` is set to `1`.
+It is implicitly initialized to `0`, but then its value is incremented by `1`.